Just like you, your dog’s brain ages and wears out … the same as the rest of his body.

-- Disorientation: This can include staring into space or getting lost in familiar surroundings (not being able to find his way in and out of the house, getting stuck in corners or under tables).
-Your old friend may seem confused all of the time.
-Some dogs will forget they’ve been fed.
-You may also see anxiety develop with a range of triggers.
+This can include staring into space or getting lost in familiar surroundings.
+Your dog may not be able to find his way in and out of the house, or he may get stuck in corners or under tables.
+Your old friend may seem confused all the time.
+Some dogs will forget you’ve fed them.
+You may also see anxiety develop, with a range of triggers.
 He may start barking at nothing.
 Continual pacing is another common symptom.

-- Sleep-wake cycle alterations: This is where sundowner syndrome can kick in.
+This is where sundowner syndrome can kick in or sleep patterns will become affected.
 Your old friend may start to become unsettled in the evenings or all through the night.
-Some dogs won’t sleep at all and others will wake often, be restless, etc. They will often bark in the night for no apparent reason.
+Some dogs with dementia won’t sleep at all and others will wake often, be restless, etc. They will often bark in the night for no clear reason.
 And sometimes they’ll sleep all day and be up all night, wanting your attention.

-- Housetraining: Your dog may forget all his house training and start messing in the house.
+Your dog may forget all his housetraining and start messing in the house.
 This can also happen because he can’t find his way outside at all, or in time.
 You may also see a lack of response to commands and an inability to perform tasks that he once could do with ease.

 Yes, dementia in dogs is a progressive, degenerative disease.
-It gets worse over time, BUT there’s plenty you can do to slow it down, and often reduce or sometimes even clear the symptoms altogether.
+It gets worse over time.
+But if you act early, there’s plenty you can do to slow it down, and often reduce or sometimes even clear the symptoms altogether.

 Keep an eagle eye out for any symptoms.
 If you see any subtle signs, it’s time to kick into overdrive and take action.
-I can’t stress enough that the prognosis is good if CCD is diagnosed early, and poorer if diagnosed late.
+I can’t stress enough that the prognosis is good if your dog’s dementia gets diagnosed early, and poorer if diagnosed late.

 The sooner you act, the better the results will be.

-In terms of delaying the onset of CCD or perhaps preventing it altogether, you should have your old dog on a healthy, complete, vital, whole foods diet.
+To help delay the onset of dementia in dogs or prevent it altogether, you should feed a healthy, complete, whole food diet.
 Raw is usually best, but some older dogs do better on a home cooked diet if their digestive fires are burning low.

 - Give plenty of vital antioxidants (these help lower toxic free radical levels in the body).
 One great antioxidant supplement is blueberries.
 Another is green tea steeped in cold water for 12 hours.

-- CBD oil is the best medicine I’ve ever seen for dementia in dogs.
-I had one dog who had kept his mum awake every night for a year sleep through the night after just 3 days on CBD.
+- CBD for dog dementia is the best medicine I’ve ever seen for dogs with cognitive decline.
+After just 3 days on CBD oil, one dog who’d kept his mum awake every night for a year started sleeping through the night.
 I have consistently seen obvious reductions in symptoms with the use of CBD oil.

-- PEA (Palmitoylethanolamide) is another non-toxic, natural and highly effective medicine that can be used alone or alongside CBD oil.
+- PEA (Palmitoylethanolamide) is another non-toxic, natural and highly effective medicine.
+You can buy it at health stores and use it alone or alongside CBD oil.

 - I have found that many dogs with dementia have significant undiagnosed pain (usually from arthritis or back pain).
 When treated with appropriate pain relief, the symptoms often improve significantly.
-Natural medicines such as turmeric (golden paste) and green mussel extract can make a big difference.
+Natural medicines such as turmeric (golden paste) and green-lipped mussels can make a big difference.

 - SAMe (S-Adenosylmethionine)